bcit-ltc/qcon-guide/docs/index.md

 * Indicate the correct answer(s) by placing an asterisk (*) right before the answer text.
 * Subheadings, footers, and headers will be ignored.
 * The first heading in your document will be used as the folder name in the Learning Hub Question Library.
 If there is no level 1 heading then the file name of the Word document will be used instead.

+## Media

+### Image

+Images can be inserted by pasting them right in the question text:

+9. Which hazard is identified in the pictogram below?
+    1. *Corrosive
+    2. Reactive
+    3. Combustible
+    4. Bio-hazardous

+### Video

+### Hyperlink